WIS-MICC-CellObservatory/PME_Kinetics/README.md

 you can use manually correct the embryo segmentation (see below) and and run the macro in *update* mode.
 This will use the manually corrected segmentation if this is available and the original automatic segmentation for all other embryos

-## Output

-For each input image FN, the following output files are saved in ResultsSubFolder under the input folder
-- FN_Ch1Overlay.tif 	- the original brightfield channel with overlay of the segmented Embryos in magenta (EmbryoColor)
-- FN_Ch2_AboveTh.tif - the flourescnce channel after background subtraction and where all pixels below MinIntensityToMeasureare set to 0
-- FN_Ch2Overlay.tif 	- the original flourescnce channel with overlay of the segmented Embryos in magenta (EmbryoColor), and PME signal above threshold in yellow (IntensityColor)
-- FN_DetailedResults.xls - an Excel file with one line for each embryo in the image file.
-Embryos are numbered according to their position along the y axis of the photo, not along the x.
-So, if you labeled the left most embryo as 1 in your file name, it might not be 1 in the Excel file.
-To check which embryo is which, open the file: FN_Ch1Overlay.tif or FN_Ch1Overlay_Manual.tif (if you corrected the ROI for any of the embryos in this image).
-In this image, each embryo is numbered and the numbering corresponds to the numbering in the excel sheet.
-- FN_EmbryosRoiSet.zip   - the embryo segments used for measurements - this file can be used for manually update
-- FN__Segmentation Stage 2.h5  - the Crystal Domain segments used for measurements

-Overlay colors can be controled by EmbryoColor and IntensityColor

-AllDetailedResults_test.xls - a combined results table for all the embryos in all the images.
-It has one line for each embryo in each image file - for each image folder
-QuantifyPaternalMitochondriaInEmbryo2DParameters.txt - This file record all the script parameters used during the latest run.
-If you want to test the script with different parameters, you can rename the Results folder to save the results for each parameter settings.

 ## Installation and Dependencies

  1. Install Fiji:  https://imagej.net/software/fiji/